 Marking a departure from the norm, EDUCATING RITA was presented in the Studio Theatre at the Town Hall in July and, in contrast to the previous play, was a virtual sell-out.
 A two hander, the Loughborough Echo described Emma Smith playing Rita as “superb, dominating the stage and lightening the set as soon as she bustles in”.
 As Frank, Norman Hockley played his role as a quiet, gloomy counterfoil to all this manic bustle – “a quietly impressive performance as the story unfolds”.
 The play was sympathetically directed by Jeremy Malpas.

-DAISY PULLS IT OFF was presented in June 2015 and introduced a number of new faces, including Daisy herself played by Harriet North.
+DAISY PULLS IT OFF was presented in June 2015 and introduced several new faces, including Jo Pack and Daisy herself played by Harriet North.
 The play is a send up of the world of girls' schools in the 1920's and was an enjoyable romp for both the cast and audiences, but sadly was not a box office success.
 Directed by Sally Bruton-Lang with a multipurpose set by Andrew McGowan the show was described in the Echo as a "tribute to a world that no longer exists".

 The Loughborough Echo described the performances of Liz Berrisford, Tom Grainger, and Chris Nixon as a "delight to watch" and Jarrod Makin and Rachel Ingham played the harassed Stage Manager and ASM convincingly.

-Victoria Price was "deliciously stupid" and Emma Bamford "rang true as the one trying to keep order".
+Victoria Price on her debut was "deliciously stupid" and Emma Bamford "rang true as the one trying to keep order".

 Andrew McGowan designed a revolving double decker set.

 Following the precedent set in 2015, the second play of the season took place in the Sir Robert Martin Theatre at Loughborough University.
-Willy Rusell's play, Shirley Valentine is a well-known classic but quite different from the film starring Tom Conti.
+Willy Russell’s play, SHIRLEY VALENTINE is a well-known classic but quite different from the film starring Tom Conti.